Home Entrepreneurship The Dark Side of Entrepreneurship

 It was a chance of life – something that was supposed to push my risk-taking ability as an entrepreneur

-They obviously had an endless supply of money to waste on their employees but little or no money to pay their vendors until you greased their palms.
+They had an endless supply of money to waste on their employees but little or no money to pay their vendors until you greased their palms.

 Within months, all our money was stuck in government projects.